avme/avme-wallet/README.md

 ### Instructions

+First, clone the project with `git clone --recurse-submodules` (or, if you've already cloned it, do a `git submodule update --init external/openssl/cmake`).

-Open a terminal at project root and do the following:
+Then, open a terminal at project root and do the following:

 ```
 mkdir build && cd build